xcuadrado/api/offered_webservices.md

 for later use.
 This can be requested when the user proceeds and installs the easymarketing extension in your system.

-The conversion tracker code should be adjusted for each contains a line:
+The conversion tracker code should be adjusted for each checkout.
+It contains the following line:

 `var google_conversion_value = 0;`

-The value `0` should be replaced by the value of the shopping-cart, so that the value of the deal can be tracked.
+The value `0` should be replaced by a regexp with the value of the shopping-cart, so that the value of the deal can be tracked.

 **Route**